clases-julio/p9-servo-dgarciac2021/README.md

 In the other hand, we have the second exercise, which encourage us to drive the servo by writting the desired value by keyboard.
 Actually what we did its some kind of "slider", in which you can gradually increase or decrease the speed by hitting <kbd>A</kbd> or <kbd>D</kbd> on the keyboard, also keeping the functionality of <kbd>Ctrl</kbd> + <kbd>C</kbd> to exit the program!

-Both programs are documented well enough despite of the "slider" draw, so let's talk about it!
+Both programs are documented well enough (And comment them here will take forever) except of the "slider" draw, so let's talk about it!

 ## Code